Create multi-file templates

 At the bottom of the Template editor, click Add new file or Add file from existing template.
 A new section will be added below the body of the main file.

 By default, the new secondary file is added in the same project as the main file.
 If you want it to be added in a different project, specify the name of this project in the Project field.
 Note that if the specified project does not exist in a solution where the template is applied, the secondary file will not be added.

 If you want the secondary file to be added in a different folder, specify it in the Folder field.
 Use the backslash for folder hierarchy.
 Note that if some project is specified, the new folder path will be relative to this project, otherwise it will be relative to the main template file.

 $NAME$will be replaced with the name of the main file without extension.
 Note that unlike with the main file, you will not be prompted for names of secondary files.

-- If you added the secondary file with Add new file, provide the body for it.
+If you added the secondary file with Add new file, provide the body for it.
 You can use parameters, which share their values within all files of the template.
-If some parameter is used in several files and you are going to keep it editable, select the editable occurrence in the Parameters area to the right; this occurrence will be editable in the Hot Spot Session when the user applies the template.
-In the selector, the occurrences have numbers prefixed with letters: 'M' stands for the main file, 'S0', 'S1', etc. stand for secondary files.
+If some parameter is used in several files and you are going to keep it editable, select the editable occurrence in the Parameters area to the right; this occurrence will be editable in the Hot spot session when the user applies the template.
+In the selector, the occurrences have numbers prefixed with letters: 'M' stands for the main file, 'S0', 'S1', and so on. stand for secondary files.

-- To save the template, choose on the Visual Studio menu or press Ctrl+S.
+To save the template, choose Ctrl+S.on the Visual Studio menu or press

 This feature is supported in the following languages and technologies: